Internships

 This embed will serve content from {{ domain }}.
 See our privacy statement

-The ACLU of Georgia welcomes interns each spring, summer and fall for legal, policy, communications, community engagement and development work.
+ACLU of Georgia welcomes interns each spring, summer and fall for legal, policy, communications, community engagement and voter access work.
 Interns can be from all levels of education: high-school, undergraduate, graduate and post-graduate.
 All applicants must complete an application form and provide a resume.
+Some applicants may be required to provide additional documents.
+The internship this semester will be for school credit only.
+All applicants must complete this application form which includes providing a resume.
 Some applicants may be required to provide additional documents.

 If you have any questions about the internship program, contact Brittany Bromfield.